 Dr. Oliver Lee Bateman is the faculty advisor for the UT Arlington Moot Court team.
-He is a graduate of Valparaiso University School of Law (J.D.), the University of Pittsburgh (Ph.D. and M.A.), and the University of North Carolina (B.A.)
-Dr. Bateman is a member of the Bar of Pennsylvania.
-His areas of expertise are law and education, comparative law, and legal history.
-In writing his dissertation, Dr. Bateman researched the landmark case of San Antonio v.
-Rodriguez (1973) as well as subsequent school finance decisions at the state supreme court level.
-Dr. Bateman has been an instructor for LSAT review courses, contributes regularly to online and campus print media, and has published in academic journals.
+He is a graduate of Valparaiso University School of Law (JD), the University of Pittsburgh (PhD and MA), and the University of North Carolina (BA); he is also a member of the Bar of Pennslyvania.
+Dr. Bateman's areas of expertise are law and education, legal history, critical theory, and sports law.
+He has been an instructor for LSAT and bar review courses, serves as a contributing editor to Al Jazeera America and The Good Men Project as well as a columnist for The Atlantic, and has been published in many academic journals.
 He teaches the U.S. legal history survey course, parts 1 and 2, and specialized courses in legal history.
-He is particularly interested in 20th century United States policy and law.

 Dr. Brent Boyea